hunterdp/fitbit-tracker/README.md

 For the data analyutics tools, I used standard Python data science utilities.
 Each new tools is a separate module.
 This simplifies dependencies.
 I may make them all into a library of thier own at some point.

+## Requirements
+* Python version: 3 (It may work on 2.7+)
+* Python Package: numpy, pandas, matplotlib, seaborn, fitbit

 ## Setup
 1. You need to create and register a fitbit application [here](https://dev.fitbit.com/apps/new).
 Make sure that you select that this is a personal application.
 If you do not, you will not be able to retrieve intraday data.
 1. Go to the application you just registered and select it.